When I was invited to visit the Eifel Volcano Region, I didn't know what to expect.

 There are a few other cafes and restaurants in the town as well, so feel free to take your pick.
 Michels is just the one that's an official part of the route.

 With a full tummy, I headed back, now walking along the other sides of the lakes.
-It didn’t take me long to be in awe of the view I now got on the Schalkenmehrener Maar.
+It didn't take me long to be in awe of the view I now got on the Schalkenmehrener Maar.
 In hindsight, the part walking back along that lake was the nicest part of the hike.
-It went from amazing views of the lake to a look on the colorful farmland behind it.
+It went from amazing views of the lake to gorgeous sights of the colorful farmland behind it.

 When I crossed the L64 again, I could descend down toward the shore of the Weinfelder Maar.
-The first part of the hike around this lake had been a bit higher up but the second part allows you to stop and dip in your toes or even to go for a swim.
+The first part of the hike around this lake was a bit higher up but the second part allows you to stop, dip your toes in the lake, or even go for a swim.

 I walked on because Kathrin from the tourism board had told me about something I wanted to try for myself.